-Everything you need to apply for graduate school is here, and we’re here to help you get started.
+Everything you need to apply for graduate school is here.
+Let’s get you started.

 Office of Academic Assistance and Graduate Admissions